1. Are the expected value and mean value different?

 The typical format is:

-Basically, first we will select graph_type from the listed below.
-Then this formula specifies the variable(s) to display and any conditioning variable.23.
-Compare SAS, R, Python, Perl ?_text]Answer :
+Basically, first, we will select graph_type from the listed below.
+Then this formula specifies the variable(s) to display and any conditioning variable.

-a) SAS is a commercial software.
+Answer: a) SAS is commercial software.
 It is expensive and still beyond reach for most of the professionals (in individual capacity).
 However, it holds the highest market share in Private Organizations.
 So, until and unless you are in an Organization which has invested in SAS, it might be difficult to access one.
-R & Python, on the other hand are free and can be downloaded by any one.
+R & Python, on the other hand, is free and can be downloaded by anyone.

 d) All 3 ecosystems have all the basic and most needed functions available.
-This feature only matters if you are working on latest technologies and algorithms.
+This feature only matters if you are working on the latest technologies and algorithms.
 Due to their open nature, R & Python get latest features quickly (R more so compared to Python).
-SAS, on the other hand updates its capabilities in new version roll-outs.
-Since R has been used widely in academics in past, development of new techniques is fast.
+SAS, on the other hand, updates its capabilities in new version roll-outs.
+Since R has been used widely in academics in the past, the development of new techniques is fast.

-Data Science Interview Questions For Beginners24.
-How do Data Scientists Code in R ?_text]Answer :
+24. How do Data Scientists Code in R?

-R is a popular open source programming environment for statistics and data mining.
+Answer: R is a popular open source programming environment for statistics and data mining.
 The good news is that it is easily integrated into ML Studio.
 I have a lot of friends using functional languages for machine learning, such as F#.
 It’s pretty clear, however, that R is dominant in this space.
 Polls and surveys of data miners are showing R’s popularity has increased substantially in recent years.
 R was created by Ross Ihaka and Robert Gentleman at the University of Auckland, New Zealand, and is currently developed by the R Development Core Team, of which Chambers is a member.
 R is named partly after the first names of the first two R authors.
-R is a GNU project and is written primarily in C, Fortran.25.
-What are the most important machine learning techniques ?_text]Answer :
+R is a GNU project and is written primarily in C, Fortran.

-In Density estimation computers learn how to find statistical values that describe data.
-Algorithms like Expectation Maximization belong also to this class.26.
-Can you provide an example of features extraction ?_text]Answer :
+In Density estimation, computers learn how to find statistical values that describe data.
+Algorithms like Expectation-Maximization belong also to this class.

-Let’s suppose that we want to perform machine learning on textual files.
+Answer: Let’s suppose that we want to perform machine learning on textual files.
 The first step is to extract meaningful feature vectors from a text.
-A typical representation is the so called bag of words where:
+A typical representation is the so-called bag of words where:

-1. Each word w in the text collection is associated with a unique integer = wordld(w) assigned to it.
+1. Each word w in the text collection is associated with a unique integer = world(w) assigned to it.

-Numpy, Scikit-learn and Spark all support sparse vectors2.
+Numpy, Scikit-Learn, and Spark all support sparse vectors2.
 Let’s see an example where we start to load a dataset made up of Usenet articles; where the altatheism category is considered and the collection of text documents is converted into a matrix of token counts.
-We then print the wordId(‘man).
+We then print the word(‘man).

 From sklearn.datasets import fetch_20 new groups

-Unsupervised machine learning consists in tests and application phases only because there is no model to be learned a-priori.
-In fact unsupervised algorithms adapt dynamically to the observed data. (data science training)27.
-Why are vectors and norms used in machine learning ?_text]Answer :
+Unsupervised machine learning consists of tests and application phases only because there is no model to be learned a-priori.
+In fact, unsupervised algorithms adapt dynamically to the observed data.

-Objects such as movies, songs and documents are typically represented by means of vectors of features.
-Those features are a synthetic summary of the most salient and discriminative objects characteristics.
+Answer: Objects such as movies, songs, and documents are typically represented by means of vectors of features.
+Those features are a synthetic summary of the characteristics of the most salient and discriminative object.
 Given a collection of vectors (the so-called vector space) V, a norm on V is a function P: V A satisfying the following properties: For all complex numbers a and all

 u, v E V,